dusty-nv/jetson-inference/docs/detectnet-console-2.md

 ### Processing Video Files

 You can also process videos from disk.
-There are some test videos from VisionWorks found on your Jetson under `/usr/share/visionworks/sources/data`
+There are some test videos found on your Jetson under `/usr/share/visionworks/sources/data`

 ``` bash
 # C++